What steps are you taking to prevent staff and other personnel from potentially bringing the coronavirus into the community?

 Is 10 Wilmington Place accepting new move-ins?

 We remain as committed as ever to serving area seniors, some of whom may be struggling to remain alone in their homes during this challenging time.
-As such, we have decided to resume new move-ins at our community while taking every precaution to limit our existing residents’ potential exposure to COVID-19.
+As such, we have decided to allow new move-ins at our community while taking every precaution to limit our existing residents’ potential exposure to COVID-19.
 To learn more, please contact one of our Senior Living Counselors at 937-253-1010 or through our website.

 Are you hiring?